-- cancel Act of preventing an action (such as a card play or a battle) from having its result.
-Any costs paid to initiate that action remain paid.
-When you cancel an action that was limited to once per turn, that action may not be initiated again during that turn.
-See nullify. - Captain Kirk This personnel's special skill, "May initiate battle against non-[Fed]," allows only his ship to initiate battle.
+Captain Kirk - This personnel's special skill, "May initiate battle against non-[Fed]," allows only his ship to initiate battle.
 Your other Federation ships (or ships with any Federation crew) present may not participate in that battle.
 (He may also lead an Away Team or crew in personnel battle.)
-See battle - affiliation restrictions. - Captain Proton cards Several cards in the Holodeck Adventures set represent people and things from Tom Paris' holoprogram based on the 1930s sci-fi serial, The Adventures of Captain Proton.
+See battle - affiliation restrictions.

+Captain Proton cards - Several cards in the Holodeck Adventures set represent people and things from Tom Paris' holoprogram based on the 1930s sci-fi serial, The Adventures of Captain Proton.
 Like the world of Captain Proton itself, these cards are entirely in black-and-white.
 Any icons appearing on them should be treated as normal, color versions of those icons.
-Thus, Captain Proton is treated as a normal, Non-Aligned personnel; also, if you are probing for Omega Directive and reveal him as your probe card, his special download icon triggers the "Threat eliminated" outcome. - Captain's Log Errata:
+Thus, Captain Proton is treated as a normal, Non- Aligned personnel; also, if you are probing for Omega Directive and reveal him as your probe card, his special download icon triggers the "Threat eliminated" outcome.

+Captain's Log - Errata:

 Plays on table.
-Any of your personnel aboard a ship he or she commanded or captained (as referenced in ship lore) raises SHIELDS +3 and WEAPONS +3.
-(Not cumulative.)
-Each of your ships with its matching commander aboard is WEAPONS and SHIELDS +3.
+Each of your ships with its matching commander aboard is SHIELDS and WEAPONS +3.
 (Captain's Order.)